 Power doesn't corrupt you

-- The misrepresentation of the nature of evil.
-All of the forces of evil in LOTR are entities who simply seek destruction for no apparent motive; Sauron doesn't even have any lines.
-But maybe even more harmful is that evil is portrayed as something *outside* of human society and that wants said society destroyed/enslaved.
-Real evil comes - it can *only* come - from inside human beings, most of whom seem normal and nice on the outside.
-Portraying evil this way is harmful because it ingrains in us a deeply false view of the world and human nature.
+- Misrepresents the nature of evil.
+All of the forces of evil in LOTR just seek destruction for no apparent motive; Sauron doesn't even have any lines.
+But more than that, evil is portrayed as something that comes from *outside* of human society.
+This is a false and harmful view of evil.
+Real evil comes from inside human beings, most of whom seem normal and nice on the outside.

 Why you should be an anarchist